xnvme/xnvme/docs/python/index.rst

   - Add testing on Windows
   - Add testing on FreeBSD

-* **testing:** a CIJOE testplan and testcases are provided, however, it has shortcomings

-  - Must be added to the 'build-and-test' workflow-job
-  - Needs fixing for Windows

 * **RECONSIDER:** The auto-generated ctypes-mapping has prefixes for e.g.
   ``union_`` and ``struct_``, the patcher removes these.
 This works for the